enimatek-nl/go-netmd-lib/README.md

 I tried to simplify most code in a 'go' manner so understanding the NetMD protocol will be a bit easier for the next person who will try and do the same :-)

-## usage
+## Usage

 `go get github.com/enimatek-nl/go-netmd-lib`

-## example
+## Example
-In this example we send a stereo pcm file to the NetMD device concurrent.
+In this example we send a stereo pcm file to the NetMD device concurrently.
 ```go
 md, err := netmd.NewNetMD(0, false)
 if err != nil {